-Discussing your child’s conditions with the teachers at school is a choice that is yours to make.
-However, there are benefits to keeping the teachers and the school informed.
-The chances are that OCD may cause your child to have social, academic or emotional difficulties, which the teacher may be able to pay a little extra heed to when informed.
+Discussing your child’s conditions with teachers at school is a choice that is yours to make.
+However, there are benefits to keeping teachers and the school informed.
+The chances are that OCD may cause your child to have social, academic, or emotional difficulties, which the teacher may be able to pay a little extra heed to when informed.

 Teens with OCD are often found to have aggravated behavioural issues that are beyond control.
 It is important for you to take an active interest in helping your teen face OCD and get them to take part in therapy to help relieve the mental and emotional distress that OCD is causing them.
 Here are a few things you need to keep in mind: